ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![OIDC Developer Portal Sign in](./images/oidc-portal-signin.png)

-You are redicted to the login page of the OIDC Provider.
+You are redirected to the login page of the OIDC Provider.
 Notice that in my case, it is configured to also provide additional ways of authentication.

 ![OIDC Developer Portal Sign in](./images/oidc-portal-signin-appid-signin.png)